AraneaDev/accountant/docs/configuration.md

 This package supports multiple user types, by using a polymorphic `MorphTo` relation.

 ### Prefix
 By default, the column names used are `user_id` and `user_type`.
-For different user column prefix, change the configuration value and update the [migration](ledger-migration.md) accordingly.
+For a different user column prefix, change the configuration value and update the [migration](ledger-migration.md) accordingly.

 ```php
 return [